Killaship/Codename-Spectrum/README.md

 # Codename Spectrum
 An open-source operating system that I'm making as a side project.
-The bootloader is Limine.
-Repo:
+The bootloading is currently handled by the -kernel flag in QEMU, I'll add an area on how to set up Limine soon.
 IMPORTANT: The OS is 32 bit again.
 Build Commands: